 into a rolled up steak.

-Quality varies from superb to the mediocre of some packaged mixes.
+Quality varies from superb to the mediocre of some packaged mixes in supermarkets. ..

-vegetable, which are actually coiled sections of fern plants.
+vegetable, which actually is coiled sections of fern plants.
 Tastier

 than it sounds.

 on top of a glass of soda (pop or tonic).
 Mixed in a blender

 batter and then grilled.
 Usually served with butter and maple

 Clam pieces deep fried in batter.
 Delicious.

 "Greens": Leafy green vegetables

 cooked in a broth flavoured by pork and spices in the South.